raiden-network/raiden/docs/api_walkthrough.rst

         "funds": 2000
     }

-This automatically opens channels with three random peers in the token network.
-With 20% of the funds deposited to each channel.
+This automatically opens channels with three random peers in the token network, with 20% of the funds deposited to each channel.
 Furthermore it leaves 40% of the funds initially unassigned.
 This allows new nodes joining the network to open payment channels with this node in the same way that it just opened channels with random nodes in the network.

 The user node is now connected to the token network for the RTT token.
 It should also have a path to all other nodes that have joined this token network.
 This means that it can transfer tokens to all nodes participating in this network.
 See the :ref:`Transferring tokens <transferring-tokens>` section for instructions on how to transfer tokens to other nodes.